"Let him who would enjoy a good future

 Here's a few more troubling statistics:

-As I said earlier, health statistics can give us a little insight into where we could potentially be headed if we allow them to, and then use them as the motivator to improve our day to day health building practices.
+As I said earlier, health statistics can give us a little insight into where we could potentially be headed.
+The future is only potential for all of us.
+But we can use statistics like those above as motivation to improve our day to day health building practices so we don't find ourselves in the statistical pool.

 to us.
 We don't see ourselves within them.